OwenFeik/realmview/README.md

     * Make map size configurable, as setting on scene, editable from project offcanvas
 * Sprites
+    * When creating history entries, movement entries should be grouped
 * Media
     * Delete media items
     * Might be better if we never exposed media IDs, just used the URLs